FIS Modern Banking Platform

 A business can accept ACH payments at the point of sale (POS), online, by phone, or mail.
 The first thing a business needs to do if they want to receive ACH payments from customers is work with a payment processor that offers the service.
 The business also needs to make sure that their financial institution that houses their business accounts can work with their processor to accept ACH transfer, and that their point of sale and accounting software are compatible with the process.

 To initiate an ACH payment from a customer, a business usually must obtain the following information: the customer’s name, type of bank account (e.g. personal or business), bank routing number, account number, and payment amount.
 This can be done at the POS with a check scanner to scan the customer’s check.
-If you plan to accept ACH payments via telephone or mail, a business will need a to complete the transaction.
+If you plan to accept ACH payments via telephone or mail, a business will need a virtual terminal to complete the transaction.

 For , you’ll simply have to ensure your current software accepts ACH payments.
 Unlike credit or debit card payments, with online ACH payments customers will have to enter their checking account and bank routing numbers on the checkout page.